datagrok-ai/public/help/domains/chem/cheminformatics.md

 To see chemically-related actions applicable to a table including molecules, right-click on `Chem` top-menu button.

-* Sketcher – calls a sketcher intended for the filtering purposes, double-right-click on the structure to call the sketcher for structure modification.
+* Sketcher – opens a sketcher intended for the filtering purposes, double-left-click on the structure to call the sketcher for structure modification.
-* Chemical space – renders a planar map for the chemical space associated with the dataset.
+* Chemical space – computes and visualizes chemical space based on the distances between molecule fingerprints.
 Options are provided for fingerprints and metrics.
 * Similarity search – performs similarity search and adds a view with the most similar structures from the dataset with similarity values.
 Options are provided for fingerprints and metrics.
 * Diversity search – performs diversity search and adds a view with 10 most unsimilar structures from the dataset.